Phone: 604 822 9778

 Mary Lynn Young, PhD, is an associate professor, co-founder and board member of The Conversation Canada, a recently launched national non-profit journalism organization, and affiliate of The Conversation global network.
 She has held a number of academic administrative positions at UBC, including Associate Dean, Faculty of Arts (2011-2016), Director of the UBC School of Journalism (2008-2011), and Acting Director (June-December 2007).

 Her research interests include gender and the media, newsroom sociology, data and computational journalism, journalism startups and representations of crime.
 She is in the process of completing two separate co-authored books on data journalism and the intersection of gender, colonialism, technology and journalism.
 An overarching goal of her work is to link academic knowledge and journalism expertise through scholarship, teaching and professional engagement.

 She has worked as an editor, reporter, national business columnist and senior crime journalist at major daily newspapers in Canada and the United States.
-Certified as a coach in 2013, she serves as a leadership coach with UBC’s Academic Leadership Development Program.
+Certified as a professional coach in 2013, she serves as a leadership coach with UBC’s Academic Leadership Development Program.
 She has been recognized for her overall contributions, most recently with the 2016 University College Alumni of Influence Award at the University of Toronto.
 Prior to that she was nominated for the 2013 YWCA Women of Distinction Award in the Education, Training and Development category, and named one of BC’s 100 Women of Influence by the Vancouver Sun in 2010.

 Her list of scholarly awards includes: Visiting Fellow at the Reuters Institute for the Study of Journalism (RISJ), Oxford University (April-June 2016), the UBC Peter Wall Institute of Advanced Studies Early Career Scholar Award (2009-2010) and the 2007 Rufus Z. Smith Award for the best article published in the American Review of Canadian Studies.
 The article, Cross-Border Crime Stories: American Media, Canadian Law, and Murder in the Internet Age, was co-authored with David Pritchard, University of Wisconsin (Milwaukee).
 Her teaching awards include: a 2003 teaching award from UBC’s Alma Mater Society and a Freedom Forum teaching fellowship for journalism educators at the University of Indiana in 2000.